Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 > [!NOTE]
 > If you are new to creating build pipelines, then complete the [designer](../get-started-designer.md) quickstart first before following these instructions.

-* After you have the sample code in your own repository, create a build definition and select the **ASP.NET Core** template.
+* After you have the sample code in your own repository, create a build pipeline and select the **ASP.NET Core** template.
 This automatically adds the tasks required to build the sample repository.
-* Select **Process** under the **Tasks** tab of the build pipeline editor, and change its propertiesas follows:
+* Select **Process** under the **Tasks** tab of the build pipeline editor, and change its properties as follows:
   * **Agent queue:** `Hosted Linux Preview`
   * **Projects to test:** `**/*[Tt]ests/*.csproj`
 * Modify the **.NET Core Publish** task in the build pipeline as follows:
   * **Arguments:** `--configuration $(BuildConfiguration) --output out`
   * **Zip published projects:**: Unchecked
 * Remove the **Publish artifact** task.
-* Add **Docker** task after the **.NET Core Publish** task and configure it as follows to build an image using the Dockerfile in the repository:
+* Add **Docker** task after the **.NET Core Publish** task and configure it as follows to build an image using the **Dockerfile** in the repository:
   * **Action:** `Build an image`
 * Add another **Docker** task and configure it as follows to push the image to your Docker hub registry:
   * **Action:** `Push an image`